 Read also: Manipur needs immediate central intervention to restore order

 Today’s police structure has become unnecessarily bloated, with states maintaining numerous director generals, additional director generals, and other senior positions.
 This top-heavy structure has succumbed to politicization, with professionalism taking a back seat.
-Lower ranks often bypass the chain of command through direct political connections, while leadership struggles to maintain effective control, particularly at the police station level.
+Lower ranks often bypass the chain of command through direct political connections, while the leadership struggles to maintain effective control, particularly at the police station level.
 Even the central armed police forces (CAPFs) are increasingly facing similar challenges.

 To address these issues, several measures warrant consideration.
 Some of the most important ones are: